willafriedman/willafriedman.github.io/README.md

 5. “Local Economic Conditions and Participation in the Rwandan Genocide,” Households in Conflict Network working paper No 160.

+6. “Children's identities and parents' attitudes," (with Jean Boblawende Kabore)

-6. “Evolution of cultural beliefs and children's gender,” with Jean Boblawende Kabore.
+7. “Evolution of Cultural Attitudes and Sex of Children in West Africa,” (with Jean Boblawende Kabore)

+8. “Making Contact: Worker Assignment and National Unity," (with Guthrie Gray-Lobe and Michael Kremer)

 ## Publications